Trade structure by partner

 Trade within and between ‘hemispheres’

 Figure 2.
-Global trade flows, 2021
+Global trade flows, 2022

-Note: North refers to developed economies, South to developing economies; trade is measured from the export side; deliveries to ship stores and bunkers as well as minor and special-category exports with unspecified destination are not included.
+Note: North refers to developed economies, South to developing economies.
+Trade is measured from the export side.
+Deliveries to ship stores and bunkers as well as minor and special-category exports with unspecified destination are not included.

 With whom do developing economies mainly trade?

 Figure 3.
-Developing economies’ main export destinations, 2021
+Developing economies’ main export destinations, 2022

 (Billions of United States dollars)